chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 So far, so good.

-## Splitting the Loop into Sub-Loops where one of them is Dead
+## Splitting the Loop into Sub-Loops where One of Them Is Dead

 Now let's assume that we apply _Loop Peeling_ for the loop in our example<sup>[3](#footnote3)</sup>.
 Loop Peeling splits the first iteration from the loop to execute it before the remainder of the loop.
 We can do that by cloning the loop and